aai-research-lab/FastMDSimulation/README.md

 ## Quick Start

-### Systemic simulation (Recommended for reproducibility)
+### Systemic Simulation (Recommended for reproducibility)
-Perform MD simulation of one or more systems with a single command.
+For simulating one or multiple systems with a single command.
 All systems and simulation parameters are specified in a `.yml` file.
 ```bash
 fastmds simulate -system examples/waterbox/job.yml
 ```

-### One‑shot simulation (from PDB)
+### One‑Shot Simulation
-Perform MD simulation from raw PDB with optional `.yml` simulation parameter overrides.
+For quick simulations from a single raw PDB with optional `.yml` simulation parameter overrides.
 ```bash
 fastmds simulate -system examples/trpcage/trpcage.pdb --config examples/config.quick.yml
 ```